U.S. District Court Eastern District of Kentucky, 2002

-April Hollon Gatlin has a breadth of experience in various areas of the law including, probate, government, real estate, domestic, and litigation.
+April Hollon Gatlin has a breadth of experience in various areas of the law including, probate, government, real estate, collaborative law, domestic, and litigation.
 As a complex litigator and trial attorney, April has been lead attorney covering a wide range of matters including real estate, contract disputes, construction, leases, title disputes, felony defense, estates and insurance defense.
 As a domestic attorney, April has represented mothers and fathers in child support, custody, visitation, guardianship and adoptions.
 As a general practitioner, April has a unique understanding of the interplay between estate planning, probate, and real estate and applies a multi-disciplinary approach to solving problems.

 April previously served as Grant County Master Commissioner, overseeing hundreds of foreclosures per year.
 She served as a City Attorney for several Northern Kentucky cities and previously was a prosecutor handling adult jury trials and juvenile court.

 April has always been very active in her community.
 She has served as both President of her local Kiwanis and Kindervelt chapters.
 She has also served as Secretary on the Holly Hill Board and was selected as a member of the Grant County Chamber of Commerce vision 2020.